Breakthrough/PySceneDetect/docs/reference/python-api.md

 API Overview
 ----------------------------------------------------------

-There are three main modules:
+There are two main modules:

  - scenedetect
  - scenedetect.detectors
- - scenedetect.cli

 Classes from main `scenedetect` module: